Lawrence B. Slobodkin: State University of New York at Stony Brook

-By the time he moved to the State University of New York at Stony Brook in 1968, Slobodkin was one of the most distinguished ecologists in the world.
+IBy the time he moved to the State University of New York at Stony Brook in 1968, Slobodkin was well-recognized in his field.
 The department he established there - the Department of Ecology and Evolution - was one of the first of its kind, and soon became recognized as a preeminent department in its field under his leadership.

 While at Stony Brook, Slobodkin served as department chair for five years and directed its graduate program for seven years, in addition to serving as co-editor of The American Naturalist, and writing two more books, most recently A Citizen's Guide to Ecology.
 Many of the Ph.D. students he mentored first at the University of Michigan and later at Stony Brook went on to become well known ecologists, environmental scientists, and evolutionary biologists.

 Research accomplishments

 Slobodkin's research accomplishments were broad.
 He was an innovative thinker whose ideas provided the foundations for many topics that are still studied today.
 His research and writings were infused with erudition and wit that extended to his lectures and conversations.
 No one who knew him will forget his ability to express an idea, explanation, or his own experiences in the most incisive and humorous way.
 His ability to recall poetry, biblical references, arcane historical anecdotes, or Jewish jokes to fit any situation was legendary.
 He was vocally liberal and sensitive to the needs and feelings of immigrants and others who he thought might feel marginalized.

 When asked to write a piece for the Ecological Society of America's series, What Do Ecologists Do?, after receiving the award, Slobodkin wrote, "My own advice on career development is that there are three career paths open and it is wise to excel at one of them: the first is to become an expert on some group of organisms that excites you….
 Second, you [could] become very good at the most popular current techniques at the highest technical level you can imagine.
 In contrast, you can take the third, and most dangerous, path.
 You can strenuously avoid doing what everyone else is doing and search for new ideas and new tests for old ideas."
 Larry Slobodkin followed, with intensity, that third and most perilous path.